- October 6, 2015

 - Heavy reliance on RNG can lead to frustrating experiences, as success often feels out of the player's control.

-- Repetitive gameplay with limited room design and enemy variety can make runs feel monotonous.
+- Repetitive gameplay with limited enemy variety and room layouts can diminish long-term engagement.

-“The random nature of the item search and the game's need for luck over strategy, especially the attack accuracy problem that has been criticized by players, makes the experience for most players likely to be very bad, and as players get deeper into the game, they will find that the gameplay becomes more and more repetitive and often loses its fun quickly.”
+“The gameplay is both redundant and highly luck-dependent.
+The random nature of the item search and the game's need for luck over strategy, especially the attack accuracy problem that has been criticized by players, makes the experience for most players likely to be very bad.”

 Skyhill Review